 Short on time?
-Here's our list of the best graphics cards for Blender right now.
+Here's our list of the best graphics cards for Blender in 2026.

 1. NVIDIA GeForce RTX 4090